 Focus: The WHOLE Child

 At Ventana, we nurture the cognitive, emotional, spiritual, social, and physical development of our students.
 We meet early childhood and elementary school State Standards through a combination of in-depth project work and collaborative workshop learning opportunities.
 Our projects are multi-disciplinary and visual.
-We value performing arts as languages for thinking, expressing ideas, and telling stories.
+We value the visual and performing arts as languages for thinking, expressing ideas, and telling stories.
 We monitor learning through a portfolio system that assesses the growth and development of the whole child, not simply their cognitive skills.
-We are committed to working in partnership with families to foster a real love of learning in an authentic context and environment.
+We are committed to working in partnership with families to foster children who develop a solid center of capability and resilience rather than an academic shell of accomplishment.
+We nurture a deep love of learning in an authentic contextual environment.

-Our curricular approach provides opportunities for children who learn in a variety of ways to thrive and be successful.
-Our learning environments are thoughtfully arranged with open-ended Big Questions that stimulate curiosity and engage children in problem- solving.
+Our curricular approach provides opportunities for children who process information in a variety of ways to thrive and be successful.
+Our learning environments are thoughtfully arranged with open-ended Big Questions that stimulate curiosity and engage children in authentic problem- solving.
 Children are invited to use many kinds of natural materials to discover and express what they know, understand, wonder, feel, and imagine.
-Our social problem solving approach supports children as they learn how to be effective negotiators among their peers and with adults.
-We believe children are comfortable with big ideas so we participate in project exploration and in story-based elementary school assemblies and Wondering Time where students are exposed to spiritual ideas and values bigger than themselves.
-In every aspect of our program, our teachers partner with children to grow confidence and foster life-long learning.
+Our social problem solving approach supports children as they learn how to be effective communicators among their peers and with adults.
+We believe children are comfortable with big ideas.
+Therefore we participate in project exploration and in literature and values-based chapel time where students are exposed to universal/spiritual ideas ideas bigger than themselves.
+In every aspect of our program, our teachers partner with children as both cultivate confidence in the process of life-long learning.